 I stand up from the table and excuse myself, wanting to train a bit to release some stress.
 The contracts are lessening noticeably now.
 I can count them on my fingers and only a few trickle in.
 We are dying, though everyone keeps pretending we're not.
 I don't see the point, and think that we might as well accept it.
 It's not like there's anything we can honestly do.
 But I guess we must retain our hope, and pray to Sithis that conditions improve.
 What I wouldn't give for a Listener.
 But alas, there is no Listener.
 All I can do is wait, listen, and watch.

 I finish my routines and retire for the night.
 I sleep soundly, escaping into dark, silent bliss.
 There are no screams, no wicked evil wails of pain and agony.
-There is only silence.
+There is only silence; the true music of life.

 The sun rises far too soon, and I rise with it.
-I prepare for the day and head into the dining hall, and see everyone already there.
+I prepare for the day and head into the dining hall to see everyone already there.
 Then it hits me, the Black Hand is announcing their decision today.
-I join the crown of people to see who the lucky one was, to see who was cursed with the honor of becoming the Keeper.
+I join the crowd of people gathered to see who the lucky one was, to see who was cursed with the honor of becoming the Keeper.
 To see who performs their last kill.
 Rasha stands proudly before the group, and we fall silent.
 His golden, cat-like eyes bore into us, as we wait patiently for the announcement.

 "Cicero, as you know you will be given one last contract before you take on your duties as Keeper.
 I have chosen one I believe you will enjoy.
 Kill well, Brother."
 Rasha hisses, handing me the contract, my last contract.
 I take it and return to my room before gingerly opening the papers and reading them.